 - vanilla bean paste (less expensive and easier than using real vanilla beans)

 - satisfying spoon crack of harden, caramelized sugar

 Not tootin' horns or anything, but that's a list I can very much get down with, so let's.

 It is truly not very complicated.
 For hardware, you'll need some ramekins.
 Like these beauties that were a recent acquisition at World Market and I really cannot wait to use them for another installment of "that time I forgot how easy this was."
 You will also need a baking dish for the water bath - an 8x8 pan is perfect for this recipe.

 Or you can purchase a crème brûlée set which is both the ramekins and the water bath dish all in one.
 This is the exact one that I use.

 Lastly, if you do not have a kitchen blow torch you totally should.
 It's fun to use and makes things like s'mores, instant pot ham, or anything with meringue super simple because you just torch it rather than risk burning it with the broiler.
 This kitchen torch is the one I use.

 how to make crème brûlée with grand marnier

 The next essential step is a water bath.
-Real talk, everything is better with a nice hot bath.
-Your little ramekins of vanilla and grand marnier custard are the same page.
+Real talk, everything is better with a nice hot bath, especially if you're a little ramekin of custard.
 Allowing the oven to fill with steam and to gently bake the custard without browning the edges.

 Sprinkle each of the ramekins with turbinado (aka raw) sugar and move around so it covers the custard evenly.
 Then hit with the torch until the sugar is melted, browned and caramelized.
 Let your beautiful Crème Brûlée with Grand Marnier sit for 1 minute before serving so you and your guests get that satisfying spoon crack of the harden sugar upon digging in.